Stem Cell 101: Your Guide to Advanced Cell Therapy

 PRP is a non-invasive, safe procedure, used to treat many joint conditions, tendon injuries, ligament strains, and tissue injuries.
 It involves drawing blood from people, centrifuging/spinning the blood, and injecting the platelets into tissues, ligaments, joints, and tendons.
 This is the first step for chronic pain relief.

 How does PRP work to repair the body?

 The body’s response to soft tissue and structure injury involves delivering platelet cells, which are components of the blood.
 The platelets contain bioactive healing proteins called cytokines, which can initiate repair and attract the assistance of stem cells.

 What substances are in platelets and stem cells that help with the treatment of joint and tendon conditions?

 β-Nerve growth factor promoting Tanezumab has been tested in use for osteoarthritis.
 In a study involving 250 people, treatment with Tanezumab reduced knee pain while walking and improved overall functional status.
 Fibroblast growth factor heals the joint structure.
 In a recent study involving 180 patients, the injections were found to reduce the loss of joint space narrowing, as well as improve cartilage thickness and volume.
 In addition, PRP studies are used to contain growth factors, including vascular endothelial growth factor, platelet-derived growth factor, and transforming growth factor β1 (TGF-β1).

-Our Board Certified, Fellowship Trained pain management doctors in Chicago offer stem cell therapies including bone marrow derived treatment and amniotic derived stem cell therapy.
+Our Board Certified, Fellowship Trained pain management doctors in Chicago offer advanced cell therapy including bone marrow derived treatment and amniotic derived regenerative therapy.
 Platelet Rich Plasma Therapy is also offered!
 Schedule your consultation today!